MartyMacGyver/DirTreeDigest/README.md

   - More testing

-  - Linux/OS X mmap - the memory tagging trick that works optimally in Windows won't work for these, so inefficient queueing is used by default (--nomap is always active)
+  - Linux/OS X mmap - the memory tagging trick that works optimally in Windows is different in Linux, and it's not clear how to do this in OS X yet, so less-efficient queueing is used by default  for these (--nomap is always active)